Afghanistan: Qatar minister in Kabul for talks with Taliban | DW | 12.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Taliban raised its white flag on the presidential palace in Kabul on Saturday, the 20th anniversary of the 9/11 attacks
+The Taliban raised their white flag on the presidential palace in Kabul on Saturday, the 20th anniversary of the 9/11 attacks

 The meeting, at the presidential palace in Kabul, was the highest-level foreign delegation visit since the Taliban seized the capital last month.